What is Ventilation?

 - Open doors and windows at least once a day for a few minutes (even in the winter) to allow fresh air from outside into your home.

-- When sleeping, keeping a window open slightly will aid with ventilation.
+- When sleeping, keeping a window open slightly will aid with ventilation (if there is no ventilation system present in the property).
 We produce quite a bit of moisture just by breathing and perspiring.
 Be sure that the window is secured such that burglars will not be able to enter.

 - When cooking, be sure to switch on the range hood on full and keep it going at the minimum level for some time after.
 Open windows to create a cross-draught so the exchange of air takes place faster.

-- When drying clothes on a rack or using the dryer, open a window or switch on the extractor fan so moisture and odours can escape.
+- When drying clothes on a rack or using the dryer, open a window (if there is no ventilation system present in the property) or switch on the extractor fan so moisture and odours can escape.

 - Have the extraction fan on while you are showering or having a bath.
 Open the window after your shower or bath to let excessive moisture escape.